System Design Space

 • Pure OLAP analytics with large-scale aggregates over columnar datasets.

-• Teams not ready to tune ANN parameters and validate retrieval quality (recall/precision).
+• Teams not ready to tune HNSW parameters and validate retrieval quality with recall and precision metrics.

 • Use cases that require a general-purpose SQL engine instead of a specialized vector retrieval layer.